 Planet Henrico [Retired from Broadcast] (Running Time: 32 minutes) — HCTV’s Planet Henrico looks at efforts underway in our community to protect our natural resources and environment.
 Learn about stream restoration, green roof projects, environmental reclamation, green building methods, and hybrid vehicles.
 Get tips on home energy savings.

-REAP: Real Estate Advantage Program (Running time: 5 minutes) — If you’re a county resident who is 65 or older or disabled, and own property in Henrico County, you may be able to save money on your real estate taxes if you meet the program’s requirements.
+REAP: Real Estate Advantage Program [Retired from Broadcast] (Running time: 4 minutes) — If you’re a county resident who is 65 or older or disabled, and own property in Henrico County, you may be able to save money on your real estate taxes if you meet the program’s requirements.
 REAP has been growing steadily since its inception in 1973, and has made a dramatic difference in the lives of many participants.
 HCTV shows you how to REAP the benefits of this wonderful program.

 Reinvest: Commercial Investment Tax Abatement Program (Running time: 22 minutes) — Henrico County’s mature buildings and commercial corridors have history and character worth preserving, and the Reinvest Program provides a partial tax exemption to encourage the renovation, rehabilitation or replacement of these older properties.
 Watch as HCTV shows how this commercial investment tax abatement program has resulted in the rejuvenation of local businesses and older corridors throughout the county.
 Henrico representatives, local developers and business owners tell us why Henrico’s Reinvest Program is a positive proposition for everyone involved.